Heringen: Town council

 The municipal election held on 26 March 2006 yielded the following results:

 The town's executive (Magistrat) is made up of six councillors, with two seats allotted to the SPD, two to the CDU and 2 to the WGH.
 Manfred Wenk is the first ever WGH councillor.

 Mayor

-Mayor Daniel Iliev was elected on 20 March 2016.
+Mayor Daniel Iliev was elected in 2016 and 2022.

 Coat of arms

-The town's arms might be described thus: Azure a bend wavy sinister argent between a sledgehammer and a cross-peen hammer per saltire, and three fish of the last.
+The town's coat of arms is officially described (in German) as follows: